 To work, the loudspeaker system runs a current through the voice coil, which creates a magnetic field.
 Inside this magnetic field, the voice coil attracts a permanent magnet permanently attached to a loudspeaker cone.
 In response to this attraction, the magnet moves, bringing the cone and its audio waveform with it.
 Once it applies its audio waveform to the coil, the cone reproduces sound pressure waves that correspond to the original input signal.

 Notable Types of Voice Coils

 Voice coils come in two main varieties: overhung and underhung.
 The difference between the two is in how they’re immersed into the magnetic field.

-Overhung voice coils are taller than the magnetic gap.
-These coils feature a higher mass, and have correspondingly low to medium sensitivity.
+- Taller than the magnetic gap.
+These coils feature a higher mass and have correspondingly low to medium sensitivity.
 If and when the coil exceeds its limits, it displays soft nonlinearity.
-(Nonlinearity is when the output signal strength does not change in direct proportion to the input signal strength.
-Too much nonlinearity compromises the quality of the loudspeaker.)
+Nonlinearity is when the output signal strength does not change in direct proportion to the input signal strength.
+Too much nonlinearity compromises the quality of the loudspeaker.